 Seaweeds have been fed to cattle since ancient times.

-Feeding seaweed to cattle is not a new idea or practise.
+Feeding seaweed to cattle is not a new idea or practice.
 The article says that ancient Greeks have been feeding their cows with seaweeds, allowing them to roam the coast to supplement their diets (Daalder, 2020).

 Disadvantages of using Asparagopsis cited